Holomorphic curves in exploded manifolds: Kuranishi structure: Relative complex structure and orientation of Kuranishi charts

-As $K_{i,1}(f)$ is the inverse image of the complex vector space $V_{i}(f)$ under a complex map, it is a complex subspace of $T_{f}\Msw\ov{\ex B_{0}}$.
-Therefore, there is a canonical homotopy class of complex structure on $K_{i,0}(f)$ consisting of complex structures homotopic to the complex structure on $K_{i,1}(f)$.
-Of course, this gives a canonical orientation of $K_{i,0}(f)$, which in turn gives a canonical orientation of $\hat f_{i}$ relative to $\ex B_{0}$ at $f$.
+This $K_{i,t}(f)$ for $t\in[0,1]$ is a smooth family of sub-vector-spaces of $T_{f}\dmsw$.
+Because $\dbar$ is strongly transverse to $V_{i}$, we can prove this using Theorem \ref{f replacement}.
+At the start of our homotopy, Theorem \ref{V moduli stack} implies that $K_{i,0}(f)$ is equal to $T_{f}\ex F(\hat f)\ov{\ex B_{0}}$.
+At the other end, $K_{i,1}(f)$ is the inverse image of the complex vector-space $V_{i}(f)$ under a complex map, so it is a complex subspace of $T_{f}\dmsw\ov{\ex B_{0}}$.
+Therefore, there is a canonical homotopy class of complex structure on $K_{i,0}(f)=T_{f}\ex F(\hat f)\ov{\ex B_{0}}$, namely, those complex structures that are homotopic to the complex structure on $K_{i,1}(f)$.
+To check that the resulting relative orientation of Kuranishi charts is compatible, we must globalize this construction.